Creative Container Gardens

 Clever and carefree

-Gail tucked a mix of succulents and moss into a trug on the patio table and simply watered once a week.
-“I like the way they grew and added color,” she says.
-“They don’t have to bloom to be beautiful.”
+Tuck a mix of succulents and moss into a trug on the patio table and water once a week.

 Tap into texture